material-components/material-components-android/docs/components/TextInputLayout.md

 </com.google.android.material.textfield.TextInputLayout>
 ```

-Note: An `EditText` may work for your input text component.
-However, using
+Note: A `TextInputEditText` should be used instead of an `EditText` as your
+input text component.
+An `EditText` might work, but `TextInputEditText` provides
-`TextInputEditText` allows `TextInputLayout` greater control over the visual
+accessibility support for the text field and allows `TextInputLayout` greater
-aspects of the input text and provides accessibility support for the text field.
+control over the visual aspects of the input text.

 ### Material Styles